TheRenegadeCoder/sample-programs/PULL_REQUEST_TEMPLATE.md

 - [ ] Name the pull request using "Sample Program in Language" format
 - [ ] Tag the pull request with the sample program name
-- [ ] Update the language's README to include new article (i.e. `https://therenegadecoder.com/code/pull-request-title`)
+- [ ] Update the language's README to include the new article (i.e. `https://therenegadecoder.com/code/pull-request-title`)
-- [ ] Provide a link the language:
+- [ ] Provide a link to the language:

 ## Check All That Apply